+Figure 9-1002apa—Mapping Switch Time Offset Info field format.

+The Mapping Switch Time Offset field indicates bits 0 to 9 of the TSF corresponding to the time at which the proposed TID-to-Link mapping is established.
+The Mapping Switch Time Offset field is not present if the Mapping Switch Time field is not present.

 The Link Mapping Of TID n field (where n = 0 1 7) indicates the link(s) on which frames belonging to TID n are allowed to be sent (i.e., carries a bitmap of the links to which the TID n is mapped to).
 A value of 1 in bit position i (where ) of the Link Mapping Of TID n field indicates that TID n is mapped to the link associated with the link ID i for the direction as specified in the Direction subfield.
 A value of 0 in bit position i indicates that the TID n is not mapped to the link associated with the link ID i.
 When the Default Link Mapping subfield is set to 1, this field is not present.